ltackmann/dice/README.md

 Dependency Injection with Dice
 ------------------------------
+Dice is configured by creating **Module** instances that acts as factories to bind your classes to instances.
+You then pass the this module to an **Injector** which looks for **@inject** annotations and resolves them to the values bound in your module.

-In Dice you can use the **@inject** annotation to mark values for injection in the following way:
+You can use the **@inject** annotation to mark values for injection the following ways:

  * Injection of public and private fields (object/instance variables)
 ```dart